matteoconci/Jamming-Project/README.md

 Below you can find every task that I have done to create my App.

+> [!WARNING]
+> *The code below represent the first scripting of the file, I wrote it down step by step as I did it, so it might have been modified over time and can have some incongruence.*

 1. Create base framework with Vite;
    Terminal
     ```
    npm create vite@latest

 2. Delete base default Vite script to have a clean starting point;
-3. Create components folder with jsx and module.css file;
+3. Add components folder with jsx and module.css file;
-4. Create first function in component to see if there are any error:
+4. Add first function in component to see if there are any error:
     Component javascript file
     ```
     import React from "react";